mhogeweg/kentico-map-gallery-webmaps/README.md

 #kentico-map-gallery-webmaps

-Kentico CMS webpart that enables including map galleries and other ArcGIS Online/Portal for ArcGIS in a Kentico site.
+Kentico CMS webpart that enables including map galleries and other content from ArcGIS Online/Portal for ArcGIS in a Kentico site.

 ## Features